anonyland/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# NOTE: Due to financial reasons, anonymousland has ceased to operate.

-# Old profile follows:

 # 🛡 Anonymousland 🛡

 Hi, we are **Anonymousland**, an organization that hosts several public services and creates content to help people protect their privacy and security.